LaneAlb-Portfolio/Integer-List-ADT/README.md

 # Integer-List-ADT
-## This is a copy of an Assignment to create an Integer List ADT for a class at UCSC.
+## This is a copy of MY code for an Assignment to create an Integer List ADT for a class at UCSC.
 ## This is meant to be run in using the provided makefile in pa1, I do not take credit for creation of the makefile.